A fully funded M.F.A. program that combines creative and scholarly work, undergraduate teaching, and professionalization opportunities.

 Note: We no longer require--or recommend--that applicants to the MFA Program in Creative Writing submit GRE scores.

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by a faculty admissions committee in each genre.
 The recommendations of the poetry and fiction committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.
-To ensure the integrity of the application process, the University of Maryland authenticates submitted materials through TurnItIn for Admissions.

 Information for International Graduate Students